exakat/exakat/docs/Rules.rst

 ###########################

-An unconditional `'break <http://php.net/manual/en/control-structures.break.php>`_ was found in a loop.
+An unconditional `'break <http://php.net/manual/en/control-structures.break.php>`_ in a loop creates dead code.
 Since the `'break <http://php.net/manual/en/control-structures.break.php>`_ is directly in the body of the loop, it is always executed, creating a strange loop that can only run once.

 Here, `'break <http://php.net/manual/en/control-structures.break.php>`_ may also be a return, a goto or a `'continue <http://php.net/manual/en/control-structures.continue.php>`_.
 They all branch out of the loop.
 Such statement are valid, but should be moderated with a condition.